melaniebrgr/learning-computer-science/05-system-design/02-frontend/01-react/02-react.md

 # React

+The core principle of React: **UI is a function of state**.
+In response to a change in state, e.g. useState, React asks components to describe UI from current props/state.

+JSX becomes React elements (plain objects) that represent intended UI structure.
+The in-memory tree of objects describing the HTML elements is the **virtual DOM**.
+Note, since React 16 React used "Fiber" data structures that keep track of component instances, and their children and the previous iterations of them.
+When a parent renders, instead all of its children render recursively, regardless of prop equality, unless the child is memoised, with Fiber this render work can be paused, resumed, or discarded; multiple renders may be thrown away before being committed (concurrency).
+During **reconciliation**, react diffs element types/keys to decide what to reuse or replace.

 ## The render cycle

-UI is a function of state in react.
-Three "state changes" that trigger a re-render: state changes, the parent changes (if the component is memoised, it checks if the props changed), and context changes.
+Three things that trigger a re-render:

+1. the state changes,
+3. the parent changes (or the props passed from the parent changes if the component is memoised), or
+4. context changes.

+React has three phases it goes through during a rerender cycle,

 ### 1. Render phase

-The render phase is when React figures out what the changes meant by working with the virtual DOM.
+The render phase is when React figures out what the changes meant by comparing with the virtual DOM.

 - virtual DOM is built
 - virtual DOM is reconciled with the real DOM

-In response to a change in state, e.g. useState, React asks components to describe UI from current props/state.
-JSX becomes React elements (plain objects) that represent intended UI structure.
-The in-memory tree of objects describing the HTML elements is the **virtual DOM**.
-When a parent renders, all of its children render recursively, regardless of prop equality, unless the child is memoised.
-From React 18, this render work can be paused, resumed, or discarded; multiple renders may be thrown away before being committed (concurrency).
-During **reconciliation**, react diffs element types/keys to decide what to reuse or replace.

-Since React 16 React used "Fiber" data structures that keep track of component instances, and their children and the previous iterations of them.
-The virtual DOM is less and less true with this structure.

 ### 2. Commit Phase